MonkmanMH/DataScienceResources_draft/README.md

 ### Anonymity and confidentiality of individual (personal) data

 Protecting the anonymity and confidentiality of individuals (whether the data are from administrative records or surveys) is essential.

+The methods associated with this protection are sometimes refered to as "statistical disclosure control".

 * [Anonymity and confidentiality](Anonymity_Confidentiality.md)